xyzjge/simple-demo/README.md

 In eclipse, Right click on XYZDemoMainGameLoop, and go to Run As -> Run Configurations ...
 Go to Arguments -> VM arguments: and type "-Djava.library.path=<path to lwjgl native libs>" ie. "-Djava.library.path=/opt/lwjgl/lwjgl-2.9.1/native/linux"

+## Run from command line

+Point library.path in pom.xml to the lwjgl native libs

+mvn exec:exec